tonight-halfmoon/freebsd-on-T530/System.Configurations/Update_and_Upgrade/steps.md

 ## Experience with commands related to maintaining FreeBSD and system packages update and upgrade

 ### Update & Install packages

   ```
   # portupgrade -ra

   ```

-  ### Updateing the base FreeBSD Operating System
+### Updating the base FreeBSD Operating System

   ```
-  freebsd-update fetch install
+  # freebsd-update fetch install
   ```

 ### Update and Upgrade Installed Packages

   * Follow the steps as described in the official documentation of FreeBSD on System Upgrade.
     And then perhaps you could continue as follows: (at least that what I had to do)